civicrm/civicrm-dev-docs/docs/tools/buildkit.md

 ## Installation

-### Ubuntu
+### Ubuntu / Debian

+If you have a new installation of:

+ * Ubuntu 16.04 or later.
+ * Debian 8 or later.

-If you have a new installation of Ubuntu 12.04 or later, then you can download everything -- buildkit and the system requirements -- with one command. [`curl`](https://curl.haxx.se/) is required to be installed before you can run the command.
+You can download everything, buildkit and the system requirements with one command. [`curl`](https://curl.haxx.se/) is required to be installed before you can run the command.
 You can install `curl` with `sudo apt install curl`.
-This command will install buildkit to `~/buildkit`:
+The below command will install buildkit to `~/buildkit`:

 ```bash
 curl -Ls https://civicrm.org/get-buildkit.sh | bash -s -- --full --dir ~/buildkit